-What are roads like in Iceland:
+What are roads like in Iceland?

 There are two main group of roads in Iceland.
 And we make this difference based mainly on their aspect:

-Main Roads: Any paved road in a good condition that would connect villages and small towns within Iceland.
+Any paved road in a good condition that would connect villages and small towns within Iceland.
 These Roads are numbered, being the Road N.1 the most famous in Iceland.
 The Road 1 is also known as the Ring Road, and it is a circular road that goes all around the island.

 You probably heard about this road as it is the one used constantly to go on a route around Iceland.

-F-Roads: These are complicated, not paved roads.
+These are complicated, not paved roads.
 Found mainly in the highlands or in mountainous areas of Iceland.
 Any F-Roads will be marked on traffic signs so you know exactly the kind of road you will be heading to.

 Why is this important?
 Well, because road rules in Iceland differ depending on this type of roads.
 One of the greatest differences, besides speed, is you cannot drive on F-Roads without a 4×4 vehicle.
 They are mandatory so be sure to follow this rule, for your own security and other people that might be using the road as well.

-Gravel roads: they are quite common in Iceland.
+They are quite common in Iceland.
 They require specific road rules in Iceland as driving too fast in such tracks can cause damages to your vehicle and other’s as well.

-General Speed Limits:
+General Speed Limits

 This point is important when planning your trip around Iceland.
 Speed limits are decisive for your trip duration.
 The general speed limit for main paved roads is 90km/H but if you are crossing a populated area, it is reduced to 30-50km /H.